 The reason for the difference in taste is in large part due to the difference in taste buds.
 Humans have over 9,000 taste buds and cats only have 473.
 This severely weakens what they can compare to us.

 While we may taste the nuances in different cuisines, that will go unnoticed by our furry friends.
 However, there’s a good chance that they will be able to smell the nuances as their sense of smell is much better than ours.

 Another thing that comes into play when it comes to cats and their taste is temperature.
 Cats prefer their food to be 86 degrees Fahrenheit, which is the same exact temperature as their tongues.
 This could be a reason for those funny videos online of cats eating ice cream.

 Cake for Cats

 You can feed them a special can of cat food that they normally wouldn’t get.
-In my case I might get my cats a can of Fancy Feast Seafood Pate as I usually feed them dry chicken flavored kibble.
+In my case, I might get my cats a can of Fancy Feast Seafood Pate as I usually feed them dry chicken flavored kibble.
 You can even dress it up like a cake.

-There are a lot of recipes online for different cakes that you can make your cat, using a variety of different ingredients that cats love, and can taste.
+There are a lot of recipes online for different cakes that you can make for your cat, using a variety of different ingredients that cats love, and can taste.
 It’s still a special treat for them and they will love it even more.

 History of the Birthday Cake

 Ever wonder why we have cake and candles on our birthdays?
 Obviously, the cake tastes good and why wouldn’t we.
 But where did it all begin?

 Birthday celebrations began with the ancient Egyptians, who believed that pharaohs became gods when they were crowned.
 This new birth for them was to be celebrated.